 - Veterans who were called to active duty and served 90 continuous days of wartime duty

-- Veterans who were called to active duty and served 181 continuous days during peace time
+- Veterans who were called to active duty and served 181 continuous days during peacetime

-- Some members of various uniformed services as specified in Chapter 2 of VA’s Lender Handbook (certain members of Public Health Service, cadets at various service academies and certain merchant seaman)
+- Some members of various uniformed services as specified in Chapter 2 of VA’s Lender Handbook (certain members of Public Health Service, cadets at various service academies, and certain merchant seaman)

-VA anticipates tens of thousands of veterans eventually returning from overseas, who have not fulfilled their 5 – year reserve/national guard duty, yet were called to active duty and served 90 days wartime service.
+VA anticipates tens of thousands of veterans eventually returning from overseas who have not fulfilled their 5-year reserve/national guard duty yet were called to active duty and served 90 days wartime service.
 These veterans will be eligible for VA home loan entitlement.

 Subsequent Use of Entitlement: